 Mesoamerican/contemporary crossings also appear in Maya's personal iconography, where rabbits and deer are guides who teach her how to deal with fear; the powerful jaguar teaches about sexuality, power, and personal freedom; the snake, awakening consciousness and transformation; the hummingbird, the miraculous; and birds in general, imagination and escape.
-However, in some of Maya's recent work these alliances have evolved into actually physically (or metaphysically) crossing into becoming the animal.
-In images such as the following, Maya bordercrosses species to become a chimera, a different kind of hybrid/mulatto-
+However, in some of Maya's recent work these alliances have evolved into actually physically (or metaphysically) crossing into becoming the animal.9 In images such as the following, Maya bordercrosses species to become a chimera, a different kind of hybrid/mulattopart woman, part deer; or a girl wearing a jaguar hood and gloves but with feet turning into talons and thighs sprouting abstracted antlers or horns.